mkumar183/my-diaries/building high performance teams/Essence of Leadership in Building High Performing Teams.md

 High-performing team (HPT) leadership empowers teams to make decisions and trusts that they will act to satisfy customers.
 The leadership team should not become a bottleneck.
 Instead, it should provide the necessary tools, insights, data points, and an environment that fosters self-correction based on results.

-An ineffective approach is for leaders to expect teams to serve them rather than the customers.
+An ineffective approach is for leaders to expect teams to serve them (or rather be loyal) rather than serve the customers.
 Autocratic or authoritative leadership styles are not inherently bad.
-However, these become counterproductive when leaders prioritize their own service over the customers' needs.
+However, these become counterproductive when leaders prioritize their own service over the customers' and organizational needs.